 The Method of the Professional Tea-Taster

 - Each sample is infused in boiling water.
-The usual proportion is 2gm. (about 1/2 a teaspoonful) of tea to 150 ml.
+The usual proportion is 2 gm. (about 1/2 a teaspoonful) of tea to 150 ml.
 (1/2 cup) of water.
 The container is covered and left to stand for about 4-5 minutes.
 The infused infusion is then poured into special white porcelain tasting-cups and some of the infused leaf is displayed on a white porcelain saucer or lid.
-This infused leaf is again inspected visually; in addition to colour and ‘brightness’, the taster may also assesses the aroma and colour consistency of the leaf.
+This infused leaf is again inspected visually; in addition to colour and ‘brightness’, the Taster may also assess the aroma and colour consistency of the leaf.

 - Next, the infusion is inspected.
-The quality judgment to which the taster will come is critically affected by this step.
+The quality judgment to which the Taster will decide is critically affected by this step.
 Aroma, of course, is a key criterion, but colour as well as clarity and thickness (or ‘body’) of the infusion are also very important.
 These are the attributes by which tea is identified.